Privacy Policy

 8. Data retention

-This site uses the smallest set of cookies it can get away with.
+This site uses the smallest set of cookies and tracking technologies it can while still measuring its own posts.

-- Analytics: the analytics tool used by this Site, Cloudflare Web Analytics, is cookieless.
+• Analytics: Cloudflare Web Analytics is cookieless.
 It uses no cookies or local storage and does not fingerprint your device.
-It collects page-level performance and view counts without any individual identifier.

 10. Security